 We are partners in your child's education.
 Your involvement and support are invaluable to us and together we can create an appreciation of what school and education can do for young people.
-We will ask you to sign our Home School Agreement (for new Year 8s we will do this at the 'Meet the Tutor' evening).
+We will ask you to sign our Home School Agreement.
 Please do reach out if you have a concern about your child's time at school; we are here to support you and your child every step of the way.